 BOBBY SANABRIA — Camp Artistic Director/Artist-In-Residence

-Mr. Sanabria is an internationally renowned seven-time Grammy®-nominated drummer/percussionist, director, bandleader, and composer/arranger in the Latin and jazz genres.
+Mr. Sanabria is an internationally renowned multi-Grammy®-nominated drummer/percussionist, director, bandleader, and composer/arranger in the Latin and jazz genres.
 Also a documentary producer for PBS and the Smithsonian, he is considered one of the world’s foremost scholars and educators of Afro-Cuban music.
 His performances and collaborations with legendary figures include the developers of Latin jazz: Dizzy Gillespie and Mario Bauzá (as his band’s drummer for 10 yrs).
 A graduate of Berklee College of Music, he is a professor at New York’s renowned Manhattan School of Music and the New School University, directing a Latin-Grammy-nominated Afro-Cuban Jazz Orchestra at MSM and at NSU.
 Mr. Sanabria has been the Foundation’s Artistic Director/Artist-In-Residence for 13 years, overseeing the Camp curriculum and class instruction provided by professional Latin-jazz artists and degreed music educators.
 Bobby also instructs students and large ensemble sessions as well as teaches percussion sectionals, rehearses and directs the public performances, and heads the Camp’s Artistic Advisory Committee, which includes world-acclaimed legendary Latin and jazz artists, Candido Camero and David Amram.
 Bobby is also an Honorary Trustee of the Ocasio Foundation.

 BEV MONTIE — CAMP EXECUTIVE DIRECTOR